Octavian-ai/gqa-node-properties/README.md

 `clevr-graph$ ./generate-station-properties.sh`

-You can then build it into TF records:
+You can then compile that into TF records:

 `python -m macgraph.input.build --gqa-path gqa-sa-small-100k.yaml --input-dir ./input_data/my_build`

+You can download pre-built data here:

 ### Visualising the predictions